 The purpose of this document is to define the baseline for the Neutrino Factory accelerator complex and the detector systems adopted by the International Design Study of the Neutrino Factory (the IDS-NF).
-The baseline specification will be re-issued from time to time to reflect improvements made in the course of the IDS-NF.
+The baseline specification will be re-issued from time to time by the IDS-NF Steering Group to reflect improvements made in the course of the IDS-NF.
 In this, the first definition of the IDS-NF baseline, the baseline developed through the International Scoping Study of a future Neutrino Factory and super-beam facility (the ISS) [1] is adopted.
 The performance of the facility defined in sections 2 and 3 below is presented in section 4.